 A common complaint from teams and their leaders is that their teams are restructured too regularly.
 When this happens teams are left with the feeling of "We don't have enough time to develop our structures, processes and relationships."

 To use Team Alchemy terminology: when teams are continually being changed (their makeup, their goals, their resources etc) in the Calibration or Momentum phases they will rarely get the opportunity to enjoy the deep fulfilment that comes from reaching the state of high performance teamwork - nor will the organisation get the benefits that flow from this state such as high employee engagement, delighted customers, and sound financial results.

-The team and organisation I alluded to in the opening paragraph of this blog who were facing numerous challenges while trying to implement high performance teamwork are certainly not alone in their frustrations.
+The team and organisation I alluded to at the beginning of this blog who were facing numerous challenges while trying to implement high performance teamwork are certainly not alone in their frustrations.

 The 'red flags to collaboration' identified in this and last week's blog, are often significant constraints on well intentioned, but poorly designed, team based performance initiatives.

 The flipside of this is that when teams and their leaders are aware of the red flags they can avoid them much like a slalom skier would - eyes focused on the objective ahead and dodging flags with ease.

 I am happy to report that the team I talked about in my opening paragraph are doing exactly that!
 Are you and your team?

 - - -